Key0412/Time-Series-and-Forecasting-Final-Project/README.md

 # Time-Series-and-Forecasting-Final-Project
 In this project I analyze and process the Monthly Mean Total Sunspot Number in order to evaluate ARIMA and ES model regarding a twelve months forecast metrics against test data.
+The project was done using R.
+The PDF of the project 'sunspot_final_project.pdf' can be found in the folder 'output'.

 ## Objective: